MuhammadHinanAli/emergingtechnologies/README.md

 After which it calculates the percentage of valid English words in the string.

 ### Features
+- **Load English Words:** Reads a list of valid English words from a text file.

+- **Word Extraction:** Extracts individual words from the generated text.

+= **Validation:** Counts how many generated words are valid English words.

+- **Percentage Calculation:** Computes the percentage of valid English words in the generated text.

 ### Functionality:

+1. load_words(file_path)

+- Loads a list of valid English words from a text file.

+- Input:

+- file_path (str): Path to the file containing the English words, with each word on a separate line.

+- Output:

+- A set of lowercase English words.

+2. split_text(text)

+- Splits a block of text into individual words using regular expressions.

+- Input:

+- text (str): A string of text to be split into words.

+- Output:

+- A list of extracted words.

+3. valid_words(words, english_words)

+- Counts how many of the generated words are valid English words.

+- Input:

+- words (list): A list of words extracted from the generated text.

+- english_words (set): A set of valid English words.

+- Output:

+- An integer representing the count of valid English words.

+4. calculate_percentage(valid_count, total_count)

+- Calculates the percentage of valid English words in the generated text.

+- Input:

+- valid_count (int): The number of valid English words in the generated text.

+- total_count (int): The total number of words in the generated text.

+- Output:

+- A float representing the percentage of valid English words.

 # Task 4: Export Model as JSON File
 ### Overview: